sketchpunklabs/threejs_proto/notes/dungeon.md

 - https://x.com/watawatabou/status/1679543391619522575
   - Just a pile of random boxes.
 Rooms are the result of "twisted bisection" implemented on a discrete grid
   - Recursive BiSection with twist : https://www.patreon.com/posts/49191011
+  - IDEA
+    - Maybe Try random boxes that has to intersect an existing edge
+    - Can pick an edge and extrude a smaller version of it out
 - https://x.com/watawatabou/status/1679542058652925952
 - https://x.com/watawatabou/status/1679237498990460930
 - https://x.com/watawatabou/status/1679089658850942978